Cafu1107/DeleteSpace/README.md

 # DeleteSpace
-This code delet your spaces at txt files.
+This code delete your spaces at txt files.